Matthew-Hsu/PiPass/README.md

     +   Username:   root
     +   Password:   PiPass

 For security sake, PiPass will only work on the Nintendo 3DS that you authorize.
-Type in the following command:

-    ->  nano /etc/hostapd/mac_accept

-This file will contain the list of all devices that are authorized to work with PiPass.
+Access the PiPass Dashboard by opening up a web browser on a device of your choice and enter your Raspberry Pi's IP address into the address bar.
+The PiPass Dashboard should be displayed.
 Go to your Nintendo 3DS and open up your connection settings to find out your 3DS' MAC address.
-Once you have your MAC address, you can add it to the file.
-Each MAC address should be on its own separate line.
+Once you have your MAC address, you can add it to the authenticated list by doing the following:

+    +   Click "PiPass".
+    +   Click "Settings".
+    +   Enter your 3DS' MAC address on a separate line and in the format of XX:XX:XX:XX:XX:XX.
+    +   Click "Save".

 The PiPass image uses your router's DHCP to handle the networking aspect.
-Type in the following command:
+If you want to make sure your installation is working, run the following command in your Raspberry Pi's terminal:

     ->  service hostapd status

 Generally speaking, if hostapd services are running, you should be OK.
 If you have a mobile device or a computer with WiFi, check to see any available networks.
 If the SSID of "attwifi" or "NZ@McD1" show up, you are in luck.
 If both these things look good, your 3DS could have some StreetPasses already.
-To connect to the PiPass Dashboard, type in your Raspberry Pi's IP address in your browser or mobile device to begin.

 If things don't look good, there could be some issues with your WiFi driver.
 PiPass has drivers pre-installed for Ralink, ZyDAS ZD1211/1211B, and Atheros AR5007UG chipsets.
 Check to see if your WiFi adapter is based on one of these chipsets and make sure that it can function as an "Access Point".